-- (a) No person may operate an aircraft to, from, through, or on an aerodrome having an operational control tower unless two-way communications are maintained between that aircraft and the control tower. - (b) On arrival, each PIC shall establish communications required by (a) prior to 7.4 km (4 nautical miles) from the aerodrome when operating from the surface up to and including 760 m (2500 ft).

-- (c) On departure, each PIC shall establish communications with the control tower before taxi. - (d) Take-off, landing, taxi clearance.
+- (a) No person may operate an aircraft to, from, through, or on an aerodrome having an operational control tower unless two-way communications are maintained between that aircraft and the control tower. - (b) On arrival, each PIC shall establish communications required by paragraph 8.8.2.8(a) of this subsection prior to 7.4 km (4 NM) from (a) prior to 18,5 km (10 nautical miles) from the Aerodrome Traffic Zone when operating from the surface up to and including 760 m (2500 ft). - (c) On departure, each PIC shall establish communications with the control tower before taxi. - (d) Take-off, landing, taxi clearance.
 No person may, at any aerodrome with an operating control tower, operate an aircraft on a runway or taxiway or take-off or land an aircraft, unless an appropriate clearance has been received by ATC.